Australia’s oldest regional university

 Education – wherever you are

-Approximately 80% of UNE’s students study online.
-With campuses in Armidale and Tamworth (under construction), nine regional study centres and in western Sydney, students can tailor their learning experience to suit their personal and professional needs.
+Approximately 80 per cent of UNE’s students study online.
+With campuses in Armidale and Tamworth (under construction), nine regional study centres and a campus in western Sydney, students can tailor their learning experience to suit their personal and professional needs.

 Students, including international students from over 70 nations, can also choose to enjoy a vibrant residential experience.
-Accommodation options range from traditional, catered colleges to independent apartment-style living, a sporting complex and cultural facilities.
+Accommodation options range from traditional, catered colleges to independent apartment-style living.

-UNE has achieved the maximum five stars for overall student experience for the past 16 years; a feat unmatched by any other Australian public university, and is rated number one in NSW for teaching quality and student support.
+UNE has achieved the maximum five stars for overall student experience for the past 17 years; a feat unmatched by any other Australian public university.
+UNE is rated five stars in Australia for teaching quality and student support by Canstar Blue.

 Students can choose from a range of courses in the arts, humanities, education, health, economics, business, law, medicine, social and behavioural sciences, sport and exercise, and environmental sciences.
 UNE’s bespoke courses allow working adults to design a personalised degree program to suit their specific needs.